vitercik/vitercik.github.io/_pages/FAQ.md

 ## For non-Stanford students:
 **Q: I’d like to apply to Stanford’s Ph.D. program.
 Are you taking students?
 Can I meet with you about my application?**

 A: Thanks very much for your interest!
 Because of the volume of inquiries, I’m not able to respond individually to every prospective student, but I really appreciate your interest.
 At Stanford, admission decisions are made at the departmental level, not by individual faculty.
 My advice is to apply directly to the program.
-If you’re admitted, I’d be glad to talk with you about possible projects in my group.
+If you’re admitted, I’d be happy to talk with you about possible projects in my group.

 **Q: Do you have openings for postdocs?**